alliance-genome/agr_sentence_classifier/README.md

     For each task, the script computed precision, recall, and F1-scores across all five runs, calculating the mean and standard deviation for each metric to assess consistency and reliability.

 -   **Negative Examples Reporting:**\
-    Quantified entries that did not fit into any of the defined tasks, providing insights into the model's handling of irrelevant or ambiguous data.
-These data were not included in the graphs or discussion of the publication.
+    Quantified entries that did not fit into any of the defined tasks.

 **Output Files:** For each data type, the script generated a comprehensive metrics summary TSV file: